Does Low Volatility Outperform in India? 18-Year NSE Backtest (2006-2025)

 The Issue: Backtests using only current index constituents overstate returns by excluding companies that failed, delisted, or were acquired at poor prices.

-Our Mitigation: We include all companies that delisted after December 2006 in our dataset.
-However, companies that delisted before 2006 are not included (data unavailable).
+Our Mitigation: We include companies that delisted during the backtest period in our dataset.
+However, companies that delisted before our data coverage began are not included (data limitations).

 2. Not Immune to Severe Drawdowns